ACINQ/DnaCommunicator/README.md

 The project was inspired by johnnyb's [NfcDnaKit](https://github.com/johnnyb/nfc-dna-kit).
 We've modernized that project, fixed several bugs, and added a few helpful features.

+If you're looking for an Android equivalent, see the [ntag424-java](https://github.com/johnnyb/ntag424-java) project.

 ## Installation